Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: February 1st

-The Oregon Archaeological Society (OAS) funds the Roy F. Jones Memorial Scholarship for $1,500 annually to support upper-division and graduate students in the Pacific Northwest who are undertaking archaeological or anthropological projects to study the region’s rich history.
-Eligible candidates must submit a brief biographical sketch, chair recommendation form, detailed project proposal, estimated budget, and timeline.
-Recipients of these scholarships in Oregon will also be featured in the OAS monthly newsletter, Screenings.
+The Oregon Archaeological Society funds the Roy F. Jones Memorial Scholarship.
+The annual $1,500 award supports upper-division and graduate students in the Pacific Northwest.
+They must be undertaking archaeological or anthropological projects to study the region’s rich history.
+Eligible candidates must submit:

 Contact